raultl12/GameEngine/README.md

 2. make
 3. ./bin/REngine

-The executable file is in bin/REngine, if something goes wrong:
+The executable file is in bin/REngine, if something goes wrong, remake the project with

-1. make mr.proper
+make mr.proper and make again
-2. make
-3. ./bin/REngine